-In June of 1931, the hunt for the Lost Dutchman Mine would take one of its most dark and dramatic twists.
-No single event before or since, has piqued the publics imagination or directed the course of the legend more than the misadventures of a disabled government worker named Adolf Ruth.
+In June of 1931, the hunt for the Lost Dutchman Mine would take one of its most dark and dramatic turns.
+No single event, before or since, has piqued the public’s imagination, or directed the course of the legend, more than the misadventures of a disabled government worker named Adolf Ruth.

-Adolph Ruth came to the Quarter Circle U seeking to be packed into the Superstitions.
-The same ranch once owned by Jim Bark, where countless expeditions by the Petrasches, Sims Ely, and other early Dutch Hunters had begun.
-But Ruth wasn’t after the Dutchman’s gold per se, rather a Spanish mine formally owned by the Peralta family, that he believed was one and the same and, he had a map to prove it.
+Adolph Ruth came to the Quarter Circle U Ranch seeking to be packed into the Superstitions.
+This was the same ranch once owned by Jim Bark, where countless expeditions by the Petrasch family, Sims Ely, and other early Dutch Hunters had begun.
+But Ruth wasn’t after the Dutchman’s gold, per se, but rather a Spanish mine formally owned by the Peralta family.
+He believed the two to be one and the same, and he had a map to prove it.

 The story of his map begins some twenty years earlier with his son, Erwin Ruth, who was working as a veterinarian in Sonora during the Mexican Revolution.
 Erwin befriended a man by the name of Gonzales and did him a favor by inoculating his cattle against disease.
 To repay the favor, Gonzales gifted the younger Ruth with a collection of maps handed down from his family and his cousins, the Peraltas.
 These maps allegedly lead to several mines that the families were forced to abandon when the territory became part of the United States.
 Erwin passed the maps on to his father, who was known to have a taste for such adventures.

 In 1919, the maps proved to have some validity when they led the father and son to some abandoned mines in California.
 Unfortunately, while exploring the area, the elder Ruth fell into an arroyo and severely broke his leg and hip.
-He spent two days trapped there and nearly died of exposure but was luckily rescued by a search party marshalled by his son.
-The damage to his leg required a steel plate to repair and he would walk with a pronounced limp for the rest of his life.
+He spent two days trapped there and nearly died of exposure but was, luckily, rescued by a search party marshalled by his son.
+The damage to his leg required a steel plate and he would walk with a pronounced limp for the rest of his life.

-There are others who claim the medical examiners first conclusion indicated that the wound was caused by a .45 caliber round, likely at close range.
-Erwin Ruth believed his father was murdered but was unable to convince the Sheriff’s Department.
-The case for murder is debated to this day, but unfortunately all that remains are photographs, which while certainly suggestive, are ultimately inconclusive.
+There are others who claim the medical examiner’s first conclusion indicated that the wound was caused by a .45 caliber round, likely at close range.
+Erwin Ruth believed that his father was murdered but was unable to convince the Sheriff’s Department.
+The case for murder is debated to this day but, unfortunately, all that remains are photographs, which, while certainly suggestive, are ultimately inconclusive.
 The medical examiner claims that both wounds on the skull show inward trajectory, hence his exclusion of a bullet passing through one side and out the other.
 Again, we will never be certain.

-Knowing what we do today about the LDM’s location, it seems that this idea is very likely.
-This also accounts for an enormous amount of misdirection and inconsistency in the clues.
-The greatest subterfuge of all being that the mine was somewhere in the western Superstitions, near Weaver’s Needle.
-Some author’s claim that Ruth’s body was moved from where he was killed to reinforce this theory, thus his head becoming so far separated.
+Knowing what we do today about the Lost Dutchman’s location, it seems that this idea is very likely.
+This also accounts for an enormous amount of misdirection and inconsistency in the clues, the greatest subterfuge of all being that the mine was somewhere in the western Superstitions, near Weaver’s Needle.
+Some authors claim that Ruth’s body was moved from where he was killed to reinforce this theory, thus his head becoming so far separated.

 I have a theory that I’m working on concerning Adolf Ruth.
 If I’m wrong, feel free to correct me.
-I’ve done my best to trace the origins of the Dutchman’s clues, which up until now, have either come from the Holmes camp or the Thomas/Petrasch camp.
-Neither Dick Holmes nor, the Petrasches leave us with a written record.
-The closest we have is the Holmes Manuscript, Sims Ely’s book and Jim Barks notes, all of which were never seen in print until well after Adolf Ruth.
+I’ve done my best to trace the origins of the Dutchman’s clues which, up until now, have either come from the Holmes camp or the Thomas/Petrasch camp.
+Neither Dick Holmes nor the Petrasch family left us with a written record.
+The closest we have is the Holmes Manuscript, Sims Ely’s book, and Jim Bark’s notes, all of which were never seen in print until well after Adolf Ruth’s death.
 However, all these sources cite some version of the Peralta story, with wildly varying accounts.
-My theory is that Adolf Ruth introduced the Peralta story and it was retrofitted by various authors to fit their narration.
+My theory is that Adolf Ruth introduced the Peralta story and it was then retrofitted by various authors to fit their narratives.
 If Ruth was killed because he knew where the mine was, having arrived there by completely independent sources than Jacob Waltz, it would stand to reason that information would be folded into the legend by anyone trying to sound credible on the subject.

 But just who were the Peraltas?
 We’ll dive into that story next week.